Benefits of Almonds for Babies (With Recipes)

 1. Homemade Almond Milk

-Almond milk is low in proteins and calcium when compared to cow’s milk.
-Almond milk for babies who are 1-year-old or more is recommended especially if the child is lactose intolerant or is allergic to dairy.
+Almond milk is low in proteins and calcium as compared to cow’s milk.
+Almond milk for babies who are 1-year-old or more is recommended especially if the child is allergic to dairy.
 If you buy ready-to-drink almond milk, make sure it is fortified with calcium and does not contain high levels of sugar.
-You can also make almond milk at home or try one of the following almond recipes when including almonds in your baby’s diet.
+You can also make almond milk at home as a way to include the richness of almonds in your baby’s diet:

 - 5-6 almonds